 Iowans are an active bunch.
-Whether its RAGBRAI (Register’s Annual Great Bicycle Ride Across Iowa) which is the largest and longest bicycle touring even in the world, Dam to Dam, Des Moines’ historic annual road race or, or the newer Hy Vee Triathlon, Iowans are out and about on Iowa’s roadways and paths.
+Whether its RAGBRAI (Register’s Annual Great Bicycle Ride Across Iowa) which is the largest and longest bicycle touring even in the world, the newly formed Iowa’s Ride, Dam to Des Moines, Des Moines’ historic annual road race or, or the newer Ironman 70.3 Des Moines, Iowans are out and about on Iowa’s roadways and paths.
 Unfortunately, with an active population comes increased risk of car accidents and can accidents do not always involve two cars or trucks.
 Every year, many Iowans are killed and many more injured in car accidents that involve a bicyclist or pedestrian.
 In fact, in the United States, pedestrians are 1.5 times more likely to be killed in a motor vehicle accident than the passenger of a vehicle.
 For more information from the Centers for Disease Control and Prevention regarding those most at risk and how to help prevent these accident, please click here.

 When a car hits a person, the resulting injuries are often catastrophic.
 Regardless of the severity of the injuries, however, should a driver be at fault for striking a person crossing the street or otherwise near a roadway, that individual is entitled to compensation for their resulting injuries.
 While pedestrians can take precautions that vastly reduce the possibility of being involved in a pedestrian accident, with more vehicles on the road every day, pedestrian accidents are becoming a more frequent and serious issue.
 In fact, the National Highway traffic Safety Association reports that more than 78,000 pedestrians are injured in pedestrian accidents each year with nearly 5,000 resulting deaths.